KaiTheRedNinja/Portfolio/Documentation.docc/Personal Development/Global Experience.md

 @Metadata {
-    @PageImage(purpose: icon, source: "Earth_Icon", alt: "Earth emoji, focused on Asia") }
+    @PageImage(purpose: icon, source: "Earth_Icon", alt: "Earth emoji, focused on Asia")
+    @PageImage(purpose: card, source: "All_Country", alt: "A map of the world, with several locations marked out in red circles")
+}

 The global experiences I've had, and how they've shaped me as a person